Services Results About Writing MKT News Let's talk

 With three weeks until Google enforces its uniqueness check on Lookalike user lists in Demand Gen campaigns, this is your audit window.
 After April 30, duplicate lists created from the same seed (common when testing different expansion rates) will be rejected at the API level, breaking automated workflows.
 If you run Demand Gen through scripts or third-party tools, consolidate duplicate lookalike segments now rather than scrambling at the deadline.

-April 7, 2026
+April 7, 2026 4 stories

 The agentic marketplace is here — AI agents are starting to buy media without the bid stream